tuffnatty/mongo-pebbles/README.md

 The github link to PebblesDB is [here](https://github.com/utsaslab/pebblesdb.git).

+### mongo-pebbles
+mongo-pebbles is a wrapper built to allow MongoDB use PebblesDB as its backend storage engine.
+Currently, MongoDB uses the WiredTiger key-value store as its default storage engine.

+mongo-pebbles is a modification of [mongo-rocks](https://github.com/mongodb-partners/mongo-rocks.git), thus making PebblesDB compatible with MongoDB

 ### Dependencies
 PebblesDB requires libsnappy and libtool.
 To install on Linux, please use sudo apt-get install libsnappy-dev libtool.

 mongo-pebbles has been built, compiled and tested with g++-5.
 It may not work with other versions of g++ and other C++ compilers.

-### mongo-pebbles
-mongo-pebbles is a wrapper built to allow MongoDB use PebblesDB as its backend storage engine.
-Currently, MongoDB uses the WiredTiger key-value store as its default storage engine.

-mongo-pebbles is a modification of [mongo-rocks](https://github.com/mongodb-partners/mongo-rocks.git), thus making PebblesDB compatible with MongoDB

-### Assumptions
 As of now, mongo-pebbles is compatible only with MongoDB v3.4.4, and is not guaranteed to work for a different version of MongoDB.

 ### Installation Steps